vanyle/NimToCpp/README.md

 To install:
 - Clone this repo.
 - `nimble build -d:release`
-- Put the executable in your path.
+- Put the executable in your path with the `nimbase.h` file

 Use with: `NimToCpp <nim source file>`